-How will I receive the Northern Ireland Energy Bills Support Scheme payment if I have a prepayment meter?
+How will I receive the Northern Ireland Energy Bills Support Scheme payment if don’t have a direct debit arrangement?

 You will receive a letter from your supplier confirming your eligibility for the voucher and a separate voucher with a barcode.
-The letter will be identifiable with the logo of your electricity supplier and the UK Government on it.
 You will not be asked to go online or to provide any personal details.

 To redeem your voucher, you need to take it together with the letter from your supplier (issued with the voucher) and a proof of address to the Post Office.
-Your proof of address needs to be dated before 2 January 2023.
+Your proof of address needs to be dated between 1 January 2022 and 1 January 2023.

 The easiest way to redeem your voucher is to pay the money directly into your bank account by taking your bank card to your local Post Office and asking them to deposit it into your account.
-For anyone without a bank or credit union account, you will have the option of going to the Post Office and redeeming the voucher for cash.
-Vouchers can’t be paid into Building Society or Monzo accounts via the Post Office, so you will need to use a different account or redeem the voucher for cash instead.
+There is also the option of going to the Post Office and redeeming the voucher for cash.
+Vouchers can’t be paid into Nationwide Building Society or Monzo accounts via the Post Office, so you will need to use a different account or redeem the voucher for cash instead.